 (This talk is one of my favorite resources to share with people, and I even wrote a separate post where I took notes on it here).

-If you have any questions in the meantime, remember you can always comment below or email me at firstname.lastname@example.org.
+And if you have any questions, remember you can always comment below or email me at email@example.com.
 Thanks!